gilbertohasnofb/auxjad/docs/index.rst

 at composers of algorithmic music.
 All classes and functions have a |doc|_ attribute with usage instructions.

-The code of this library is available at the `Auxjad Repository`_ at GitHub.
+This library's code is available at the `Auxjad Repository`_ at GitHub.

 Bugs can be reported through the project's `Issue Tracker`_.